With so many paycheck advance apps vying for your business, it isn't easy to understand who truly has your best interest in mind.

 Fintech has a new way of getting you your hard-earned money when you need it most.
-In a best-case scenario, you can wait until your next paycheck and can cover the bills until then.
+In a best-case scenario, you can wait until your next paycheck and cover the bills until then.
 However, if you have a financial emergency that requires immediate funds you don't have, a payday advance can be a great option to keep you from charging additional debt on a credit card.

 Think of a payday advance as a way to get you the money you have already earned – faster.
-It's not a loan in the traditional sense that you pay interest depending on how long it takes you to pay it back.
+It's not a loan in the traditional sense that you pay interest depending on how long it takes to pay it back.
 Payday advance companies only allow you to get an advance on about half of your guaranteed paycheck to keep you from overspending.

 How Payday Advance Apps Can Help – And Hurt Your Finances

-Keep in mind, the best way to manage your money is to have an emergency fund to cover unexpected financial crises.
+Remember, the best way to manage your money is to have an emergency fund to cover unexpected financial crises.
 By combining a monthly budget with properly funded emergency savings, you should seldom, if ever, need a payday advance.

 The Payday Advance Downward Spiral

-On the flip side, if you do not have a plan to manage your money and get out of debt, payday advances can quickly push you into a worse financial state.
+On the flip side, if you do not have the plan to manage your money and get out of debt, payday advances can quickly push you into a worse financial state.
 If you borrow from your future paycheck, you must ensure you can live off less than you are accustomed to for the remainder of the month.

 Best Performing Payday Advance Apps

-Rain is turning a corner on the way employers and employees work together.
+Rain is turning a corner in the way employers and employees work together.
 Rather than focusing on the employee, Rain first creates a relationship with the employer to integrate with their payroll platform.
 By integrating with Rain, employees have immediate access to the funds they have already worked for.

 Ran works hand in hand with employers and charges no fees for the employers to utilize their integration.